NoSpaceWhy/NoSpaceWhy/README.md

 - 👋 Hi, I’m @NoSpaceWhy
 - 👀 I’m interested in game exploting and creating games and make useful things and rom hacking pokemon
-- 🌱 I’m currently learning C++, C, python and many more
+- 🌱 I’m currently learning C++, C, python and lua
 - 💞️ I’m looking to Collaborate on games or you can help me in rom hacking games it will fun
 - 📫 How to reach me Discord my name is no.space.
 - 😄 Pronouns: ...